 Skip to content

 Off the beaten track, with easy reach from Keflavik airport, lies the South Coast Lighthouse Trail.
-It is a travel route that draws visitor’s attention to the villages and the area by the coast not far from the Golden Circle.
-On the Lighthouse Trail, you visit three villages: Þorlákshöfn, Eyrarbakki, and Stokkseyri, each with its own uniqueness.
-The Lighthouse Trail highlights the history and culture of the area as well as activities and nature.
-The route is about 45 – 49 km, depending on the preferences of transport, reaching from the cove Selvogur to the lighthouse Knarrarósviti.
+It is a travel route that draws attention to the coastal scenery south of the Golden Circle.
+Visit three unique seaside villages: Þorlákshöfn, Eyrarbakki, and Stokkseyri, highlighting the history and culture of the area as well as activities and nature.
+The route is just under 50 kilometers, stretching from Selvogsviti lighthouse to Knarrarósviti lighthouse.
 You can download a map of The South Coast Lighthouse Trail here.

-A feast of flavors awaits while traveling the coastline as all villages have restaurants with the possibility of a delicious dining experience from local ingredients.
+Dining - A feast of flavors awaits while traveling the coastline as all villages have restaurants with the possibility of a delicious dining experience from local ingredients.
 Iceland has been known for its top-quality seafood so experience the finest and freshest that we offer in one of the coastal village’s restaurants.
-What is a more ideal short break than getting some delicious food!

-The South Coast Lighthouse Trail is ideal to take straight after you land in Iceland as you can drive the route directly from the airport to the South Coast.
+The Lighthouse Trail is ideal to take straight after you land in Iceland as you can drive the route directly from the airport to the South Coast.
 Thereby you can enjoy what the route has to offer immediately and straightaway get your insight into the lovely south coast, its activities, cuisine, and accommodation.
-The road leads off highway 1 and therefore easy to get on to the trail all year round.
-It is always a clever idea to familiarize yourself with the conditions and the roads before setting off, as well as to check if it is high or low tide to ensure the utmost safety.

-Allow plenty of time for the trip − stops are welcome whether you want to walk or just to enjoy the view.
-For those who take the time, there is a lot to be discovered.
+Allow plenty of time for the trip − for those who take the time, there is a lot to be discovered.

 Highlights